Where to enjoy banh mi in Newcastle and Lake Macquarie

 Where: 104-110 Beaumont St, Hamilton

-Mayfield Bread & Rolls (formerly Mayfield French Hot Bread) offers six different options on their banh mi menu, making it one of the most extensive in Newcastle.
+Mayfield French Hot Bread offers seven different options on their banh mi menu, making it one of the most extensive in Newcastle.
 There’s even a vegetarian banh mi loaded with tofu, which can be hard to come by.

 Where: 135 Maitland Rd, Mayfield